Manage rules

 Create a rule

-New rules can be created by Buildkite organization administrators using the Rules page, as well as the REST API's or GraphQL API's create a rule feature.
+New rules can be created by Buildkite organization administrators using the Rules page, as well as Buildkite's REST API or GraphQL API.

 Using the Buildkite interface